sourcemeta/jsontoolkit/README.markdown

 `void erase_many(JSON & | Value &, Iterator begin, Iterator end)`

 This function deletes a set of object keys or array elements using iterators.
-This function is undefined is the input JSON instance is not an object or an array.
+This function is undefined if the input JSON instance is not an object or an array.
 For example:

 ```c++